Covid-19 Info & Updates

 Sundays at UUS

-During Sunday services at UUS, you will find support for your own unique spiritual journey, a celebration of community, a call to love more broadly and actively, and vibrant programs for children & youth.
+During Sunday services you will find diverse sources of wisdom in support of your personal spiritual journey, a call to love more broadly and actively, a joyous sense of community, and vibrant programs for children & youth.

 Location & service times

 You will find in our Sunday services that big questions are addressed, many sources of wisdom are used as guides, and there is no prescribed way to think.
-Our members have a range of religious perspectives and backgrounds, and they often report the sense of liberation they felt at discovering a community that accepts them for who they are, inspires them, and broadens their perspective.
+Our members have a range of religious perspectives and backgrounds, and they often report a sense of liberation at discovering a community that accepts them for who they are and encourages their growth without dogma or judgement.

 What to wear